26 April, 2019WHY HEMP HEMP OIL

 To begin, hemp oil simply tastes good.
 It also offers a number of nutritional advantages over other edible oils.
 Organic hemp oil has a very high content of unsaturated fats, perfect for a healthy lifestyle but also for the treatment of a variety of diseases.
 Hemp oil has not been genetically modified and is available in Certified Organic.
 The hemp oil we offer is grown in Canada and is of the very best possible quality and freshness.

 Cold pressed hemp oil has a dark green color and lends its nutty flavor to a wide variety of foods.
 It is a delicious alternative wherever olive oil, walnut oil, or butter are used in low heat items.
 It can for example be used as a high quality salad oil in dressings, add it to your meal as a condiment or eat it by the tablespoon as a nutritional supplement.
-Check out the hemp oil recipes we offer in the hemp foods section.

 A variety of health problems including heart disease, obesity, and certain cancers have been blamed on fats and oils.
 Most of these conditions can be attributed to an unhealthy lifestyle with excess dietary intake of improper types of fat.
 Health specialists recommend that fat consumption be limited to no more than 30 percent of the total calorie intake.
 However, fats are not only a source of energy, but also the source of two unsaturated, so-called essential fatty acids.
 They need to be included in the diet because they cannot be produced by the human body.